What to do if you’ve had a phishing attack

-- install ransomware which locks your files and will only release them when you pay money.
+- Install ransomware which locks your files and ‘promises’ to release them when you pay money

 It could be sent by an automated system or it could be more targeted attack.
 A more targeted attack will identify you and aim to encourage you to click on a link that is particularly interesting or relevant to you.

-- If you have clicked on a link and divulged your personal bank information, contact your bank immediately, the emergency details will be on your card and change your password for a strong password.
+- If you have clicked on a link and divulged your personal bank information, contact your bank immediately, the emergency details will be on your card.
+Change your password for a strong password.

 - If you have downloaded malicious software follow the advice here.

-- If you have ransomware on your machine follow advice here
+- If you have ransomware on your machine, follow the advice here.

 Who to contact